justSammy1604/PROJECT-WORK/README.md

 - Use a web crawler for data, that is done by Terrence.

 I have already created the respective files to work on, so fork the repos and work on that folder.
-`Christie` and `Mathias` y'all can work on the frontend.
+- `Christie` and `Mathias` y'all can work on the frontend.
 Lemme know which technology y'all will be using for the frontend.
+- `Joseph`, `Terrence` and I will work on backend.
+Y'all lemme know which model, vector db and embedding y'all would prefer.
+- I may alternate `Terrence` on both sides if y'all need any help.

+I will add a flowchart here today.